svn2github/dotnetzip/Readme.txt

   2. If you don't need a strong-named assembly, then remove all the signing from the various projects.

-In either case, You will need to modify the "Zip Full DLL" and "Zip CF Full DLL" projects, as well as the "Zlib" and "Zlib CF" projects.
+In either case, you will need to modify the "Zip" and "Zip CF DLL" projects, the BZip and BZip CF projects, and the "Zlib" and "Zlib CF" projects.